tomohiro/atom-serverspec-snippets/README.md

 LICENSE
 --------------------------------------------------------------------------------

-&copy; 2014 Tomohiro TAIRA.
+&copy; 2014 - 2016 Tomohiro TAIRA.

 This project is licensed under the MIT license.
-See LICENSE for details.
+See [LICENSE](LICENSE) for details.